Practical Ways to Prevent an ACL Injury

 - The difference in anatomy between males and females – females have a wider pelvic, which then means that the thigh bones are on an increased angle relative to the knee than males

 - Males and females have different biomechanics when jumping and landing (again related to their anatomical differences

 - Hormonal differences – there is some research to suggest that the stage of a woman’s cycle may impact on the “forgiveness” of ligaments and therefore place them at greater risk at different phases of their menstrual cycle

 - Experience in particular sports, and therefore strength.
 Particularly with the rise of the AFLW, women are entering into the sports without the long preseasons and therefore strengthening programs that their male counterparts have been through.
 This is changing with women staying involved in football but there is still work to be done

 So how do we prevent these injuries from occurring?

 There are a host of programs out there to ultimately try and prevent ACL injury.
 The premise of many of these programs is fundamentally around improving strength of the quads, hamstrings and glutes.
 There is also a focus on landing technique, running or gait education and retraining (when required).
 A good quality program should also address explosive or powerful movements. and an extension of these would be dynamic balance exercises that include using the brain (ie throwing or catching a ball) while focussing on single leg standing or hopping or jumping.

 If you’ve sustained an ACL injury and aren’t completing some of these processes, you should be!
 If you play competitive sport and also aren’t completing these exercises, you should be too!
-Get in contact with one of our physiotherapists and get your strength and balance exercises part of each and every one of your club’s warm ups!
+Get in contact with one of our physiotherapists at Instinct Health and get your strength and balance exercises part of each and every one of your club’s warm ups!